Business Books | Memoirs

 Step Four: Now I need your feedback.
 Did I get anything wrong?
 Did I make anything sloppy?
 Did I completely miss the point in the story about the cat who could do long division?

 I take all of your immensely valuable feedback.
-We may disagree on a point or two, but I will never push back out of capriciousness or pride.
-If I feel a particular approach will better serve your readers, I’ll explain my reasoning.
+We may disagree on a point or two, and if I feel a particular approach will better serve your readers, I’ll explain my reasoning.
 Ultimately, you have the final say.
+I am the right hand—the writing hand.
+You are the author—the executive of this book-writing enterprise.
+Your book will be yours.

 Step Five: I write the second draft, incorporating all your feedback.
 And this draft is the real deal.
 This is everything you want to say in clear, strong, persuasive, artful prose.